We welcome applications from students who will be 21 or over at the start of their undergraduate course.

 Mature students from outside the UK will find useful information on the page for international students.

-Please check recent visa changes if you are thinking of bringing dependents with you to the UK: it is likely that your dependents will not be eligible for a visa.
+Please check visa regulations if you are thinking of bringing dependents with you to the UK: it is likely that your dependents will not be eligible for a visa.
 The Points Based Immigration Office has further information on their website.

 Graduate Society membership